ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 * 'access_token', containing the proof-of-possession access token.

 * 'cnf' if symmetric keys are used, not present if asymmetric keys are used.
-This parameter is defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains the symmetric pop key that the Client is supposed to use with the KDC.
+This parameter is defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains the symmetric proof-of-possession key that the Client is supposed to use with the KDC.

 * 'rs_cnf' if asymmetric keys are used, not present if symmetric keys are used.
 This parameter is as defined in Section 3.2 of {{I-D.ietf-ace-oauth-params}} and contains information about the public key of the KDC.